Multi-Source EEG Emotion Recognition via Dynamic Contrastive Domain Adaptation: METHODS

-\textbf{Dynamic Weighted Learning.} Learning domain discriminability is typically prioritized for data that features small inter-domain variations.
+where $E_{x\sim x_{t}}$ represents randomly selection of samples from the target features. \textbf{Dynamic Weighted Learning.} Learning domain discriminability is typically prioritized for data that features small inter-domain variations.
 Conversely, improving domain transferability becomes more in favor for data with larger inter-domain variations.
-To achieve an optimal tradeoff between the domain transferability and discriminability, we adopt a dynamic weighted learning method \cite{xiao2021dynamic}, where a dynamic coefficient is used to adjust the losses of domain feature alignment and domain feature discrimination.
+To achieve an optimal tradeoff between the domain transferability and discriminability, we adopt a dynamic weighted learning method \citep{xiao2021dynamic}, where a dynamic coefficient is used to adjust the losses of domain feature alignment and domain feature discrimination.
 In the dynamic learning, the multi-source MMD (see Eq.\ref{mmd}) is employed as an indicator of the cross-domain alignment.
 Using the linear discriminant analysis, domain discriminability is measured from features extracted by the CFE module:

-where $S_{b}$ and $S_{W}$ are respectively the inter and intra class variance of the CFE features, and $Tr(\cdot)$ represents trace of the two variance matrices \cite{chen2019transferability}.
+where $S_{b}$ and $S_{W}$ are respectively the inter and intra class variance of the CFE features, and $Tr(\cdot)$ represents trace of the two variance matrices \citep{chen2019transferability}.
 A larger $J(W)$ value indicates a better discriminability, while a smaller $L_{MMD}$ value indicates better a domain transferability.
 The dynamic coefficient $\tau$ which balances the domain discriminability and transferability is given by:

 where the values of $L_{MMD}$ and $J(W)$ are normalized to the range of [0,1] with their respective maximum and minimum.
 The dynamic coefficient $\tau$ varies between 0 and 1.
 A large $\tau$ indicates that the model favors domain alignment, whereas a smaller $\tau$ reflects a preference for class discriminability.